naavie/Food-101-Classification/README.md

 ![Alt text](model_placement_dir.png)

 3. Step 3: Start your Docker Engine and run the following commands:
-- docker build -t "<your image name>" .
+- docker build -t <"your image name"> .
-- docker run -p 5000:5000 "<your image name>"
+- docker run -p 5000:5000 <"your image name">

-Please replace "<your image name>" with any name of your choosing and without the <> symbols.
+Please replace <"your image name"> with any name of your choosing and without the <> symbols.
 Please also run the docker run command in a command prompt terminal.
 Do not run it within an integrated code editor like VSCode/Vim/etc.